nikitavoloboev/data/docs/programming/documentation.md

 [React Docs](https://beta.reactjs.org/) is a great example of what great docs are.
 I love their illustrations.

+[DocsGPT](https://github.com/arc53/docsgpt) is exciting approach for making docs more useful.

 ## Examples of nice docs

 - [Linear Guide](https://linear.app/docs)